Cgironalas/qmk_firmware/keyboards/cgironalas/3x3_macropad/readme.md

 | qmk pin     | D4  | C6  | D7  |

-Make example for this keyboard (after setting up your build environment):
+Make example to build the firmware for this keyboard (after setting up your build environment):

     make cgironalas/3x3_macropad:default

+Make example to flash the firmware:

+    make cgironalas/3x3_macropad:default:avrdude

 Bootmagic is enabled.
 Press the key at (0,0) (top left corner) while plugging in the macropad to jump to bootloader.
 This is `Home` in the default keymap.